The Vision of Hawk

 Additionally, Hawk has published five books.
 The first, “Distant Journeys”, consists of his favorite 250 color photographs and poems taken from some of the most remote places around the world.
 The second book entitled “Quiet Moments” is a compilation of 120 black and white nature, nautical, New York City, and miscellaneous travel images.
 His third book entitled “White Pond” combines both his photography as well as his poetry.
 This book is a tribute to a small lake in southern New Hampshire where he has spent his entire life enjoying solitude and nature.
 His fourth book “Manhattan” is an in-depth documentary spanning every area in the city that he has spent so much of his life wandering around and always inspired by the endless photographic possibilities.
 His most recent book “Into the Heart of Cuba” is a 250 page book with images from his circumnavigation around Cuba in the spring of 2016.

-Hawk is also the producer and host of the Cablevision television show “The Unconventional Traveler” which features some of the world’s leading explorers, travel photographers and filmmakers sharing their work from various expeditions and documentaries.
+He is the former producer and host of the Cablevision television show “The Unconventional Traveler” which features some of the world’s leading explorers, travel photographers and filmmakers sharing their work from various expeditions and documentaries.
 He has produced over 100 shows over the past 10 years.
 Some of his guests have included Buzz Aldrin, Jane Goodall, Reinhold Messner and George Schaller.

 In 2004 Hawk had the unique distinction of carrying the historic Explorers Club flag across the Himalayan kingdom of Bhutan (“Bhutan West to East Traverse”, flag #73).
 A guest of the Royal family, he was hired to produce and host an in-depth documentary for both American and Bhutanese television as well as international magazines.
 An Explorers Club flag expedition must further the cause of exploration and field science.